 Dean Wolfgang Gilliar Awarded the 2024 Lifetime Achievement Healthcare Hero by Nevada Business Magazine

-Touro University Nevada is extremely proud to congratulate the 2024 Lifetime Achievement Healthcare Hero, our very own Dr. Wolfgang Gilliar.
-Dr. Gilliar, an internationally recognized medical educator and systems innovator, has been paramount in leading the largest medical school in the state of Nevada.
+Touro University Nevada congratulates Dean Dr. Wolfgang Gilliar for being named the 2024 Lifetime Achievement Healthcare Hero.
+Dr. Gilliar, an internationally recognized medical educator and systems innovator, has been instrumental in leading the largest medical school in the state of Nevada.
 His guidance and mentorship have transformed millions of lives around the world.

 After his deanship at the New York Institute of Technology College of Osteopathic Medicine, Dr. Gilliar joined Touro University Nevada in 2019 to deepen its social mission and investment to advance healthcare in Nevada.
 His varied competencies – gained at medical institutions such as Michigan State, Tufts, Stanford University, and Schulthess Klinik (Switzerland) – equipped him to tackle complex healthcare matters.